sleekmason/Lilidog/README.md

 winfuncs /
 xbindkeys-config /

+ Download the full ISO from the green download box above, or follow <br/>
-Follow the instructions below to build your own iso using the Debian Live-build system:)
+ the instructions below to build your own iso using the Debian Live-build system:)

 ### Instructions for building your own if you so choose!

 Download the Lilidog zip from the github code box at the top of this page.
-(Not the huge green Download:)
+(Not the huge green Download:) <br/>
 Unzip the file somewhere to reveal the folder inside.
 You will not be building directly in <br/>
 this folder.
 It is to copy files from only, and can be deleted once you have a build.